 The International Space Station (ISS) is the world’s largest research facility for experiments under microgravity conditions.
 The ground infrastructure required for the scientific utilization of ISS facilities is distributed over various European User Support and Operations Centers (USOCs).
 With emphasis on the disciplines of biological sciences and materials physics, the MUSC in Cologne implemented the German USOC for support of research under microgravity conditions on board the ISS.
 Besides this, pilot experiments are tested on short-term microgravity missions in order to develop new facility concepts.

-Developed by DLR and the French space agency CNES, the asteroid lander MASCOT is currently en route to the asteroid Ryugu (1999 JU3).
+Developed by DLR and the French space agency CNES, the asteroid lander MASCOT is currently shortly before landing on the asteroid Ryugu (1999 JU3).
 The Mobile Asteroid Surface Scout began its journey through space on board the Japanese orbiter Hayabusa2 on 3 December 2014.
-It will reach its destination in summer 2018.
-While the Hayabusa2 orbiter is programmed to fly close to the asteroid and ‘inhale’ material for transport back to Earth, MASCOT itself will touch down on Ryugu and conduct measurements at various points on the surface of an asteroid for the first time in history.
-The four instruments fitted on board are designed to analyse the mineralogical and geological composition of the asteroid's surface and to measure its surface temperature and magnetic field.
-Once it has deployed all instruments, MASCOT will activate its swing arm to hop several metres to the next site.
+It has reached its destination in summer 2018.
+While the Hayabusa2 orbiter is programmed to fly close to the asteroid and ‘inhale’ material for transport back to Earth, MASCOT itself has touched down on Ryugu on 3 October 2018.

 The Interior Exploration using Seismic Investigations, Geodesy and Heat Transport (InSight) mission to Mars will see the long-harboured wishes of planetary scientists come true, in the form

 of a geophysical observatory on a terrestrial planet.